neXau/nxu_tool_phpconsole/README.md

 ### Overview

 This script provides a convenient way to utilize the console without connecting via SSH.
-All you need to do is upload the script to a server running PHP stack and access it through a URL in your browser.
+All you need to do is upload the script to a server running PHP and access it through a URL in your browser.
 This tool proves invaluable in scenarios where direct console access to the hosting environment is restricted.

 **Caution:** While this script offers flexibility, it's crucial to exercise caution.
 Rename the script to prevent external users from accessing it, as this could pose a potential security risk to your hosting environment.
 Be vigilant and consider removing the script after its intended use.